fweiss/spider/provision/README.md

 - php 8.0
 - SSL for apache2
 - mariadb
+- NAF

-> Coming soon: NAF, drupal
+> Coming soon: drupal

 ## Setup Ansible
 There are [several methods](https://phoenixnap.com/kb/install-ansible-on-windows) to setup Ansible on Windows.